Chris91ss/Proper-Trench-Coats-App/README.md

 - **Command-Line Interface (CLI)**: A text-based interface for basic operations.
 - **Qt-based GUI**: A graphical interface for both the administrator and user operations.
 - **Graphical Representation**: A pie chart that visually represents the number of coats priced below and above 200$.
-- **CSV/HTML Shopping Basket**: Users can save and view their shopping baskets in CSV or HTML formats, or export data to an external application.
+- **CSV/HTML/SQLite Shopping Basket**: Users can save and view their shopping baskets in CSV, HTML, or SQLite formats, or export data to an external application.

 ### Advanced Features:
 - **Database-Backed Repository**: Full support for storing data in an SQLite database, providing robust data persistence.